Doctoral dissertations: Form, content and language requirements

 • Presentation and critical discussion of the results achieved

-• ‘My dissertation’s contribution to the substantial advancement of science’: Here you summarise how your personal contribution to the scientific work that forms the basis for your doctoral dissertation has made a substantial contribution to the advancement of science.
+• ‘My dissertation’s contribution to the substantial advancement of science’: Here you summarise how your personal contribution to the scientific work that forms the basis for your higher doctoral dissertation has made a substantial contribution to the advancement of science.
 The section should fill 1 – 1.5 A4 pages under the heading: Min afhandlings bidrag til at bringe videnskaben et væsentligt skridt videre or in English: The substantial contribution of my dissertation to the advancement of science.

 • Discussion of future perspectives of your research